-Blade: 1095 High-Carbon Steel (Forge and Hammer Finish).
-Each cleaver is handcrafted using a 100+ year old Fisher-Norris anvil and decades old hammer.
+Blade: 1095 High-Carbon Steel (Forge and Hammered Finish).
+Each of my Quaker Kitchen Cleavers is handcrafted using a 100+ year old Fisher-Norris anvil and decades old hammer.
 The process leaves a distinct “finger print” on the blade that is a unique feature of each knife’s personality and design.

 Wood Selection: Four options are available.